RezaBN/IBGR-Group-Recommendation-Model/README.md

 9. **`if __name__ == "__main__":` Block:**
    - This segment mirrors the paper's approach to ensure the `main` function executes autonomously, aligning with the script's role as a standalone application.

-In summary, this script operationalizes the innovative method presented in the paper.
-It implements the proposed group recommendation system, computes influenced ratings, rigorously evaluates recommendation outcomes, and echoes the paper's findings by presenting comprehensive evaluation results.
+In summary, these scripts operationalize the innovative method presented in the paper.
+They implement the proposed group recommendation system, create groups, compute influenced ratings, rigorously evaluate recommendation outcomes, and echoe the paper's findings by presenting comprehensive evaluation results.

 ## How to Use

 1. Clone this repository to your local machine.
 2. Create [Virtualenv](https://virtualenv.pypa.io/en/latest/index.html).
 3. Install requirements by command: `pip install -r requirements.txt`.
-4. Replace placeholder functions like `calculate_trust` and `calculate_similarity` with your implementations based on the paper's concepts.
-5. Modify the data source to match your dataset.
+5. Modify the parameters in the main functions according to your dataset and preferences.
-6. Run the script and observe the influenced ratings and recommendation evaluation results.
+6. Run the scripts.

 ## Acknowledgments